panoptic-labs/docs/docs/panoptic-protocol/liquidations.md

 Accounts can be margin called and liquidated.

 ## Maintenance Margin Requirement
-For options that have been minted out-the-money (OTM), the buying power requirement is simply given by the sell and buy collateral ratio calculated above.
+For options that have been minted out-the-money (OTM), the buying power requirement is simply given by the [sell and buy collateral ratio](/docs/panoptic-protocol/buying-power#buying-power-requirement-buying-options).
-As the price evolves and an option becomes in-the-money, risks may increase and the amount of collateral may need to increase to mitigate those risks.
+As the price evolves and an option becomes in-the-money, risks may increase, and the deposited amount of collateral may need to increase to mitigate those risks.

 For example, selling an OTM put option initially requires 20% collateralization.
-As the price changes and decreases below the strike price, the buying power requirement will increase above 20%.
+As the price decreases below the strike price, the buying power requirement will increase above 20%.
-The exact buying power requirement for a put at strike $\mathtt{K}$ when the current price is $\mathtt{S}$ and an initial collateral ratio of $\mathtt{C_i}$ is given by:
+The exact buying power requirement for a short put at strike $\mathtt{K}$ when the current price is $\mathtt{S}$ and an initial collateral ratio of $\mathtt{C_i}$ is given by:
 $$
 \mathtt{Buying\ Power\ Requirement = notionalSize \cdot \left(100\% - (100\% - C_i)\cdot\frac{S}{K}\right)}
 $$

 In contrast, the in-the-money amount (or the amount of funds necessary to cover the option) is always lower than the buying power requirement, and it is defined as $\mathtt{ITM\ amount = notionalSize \cdot\left(100\% - \frac{S}{K} \right)}$.
-So, selling a 1000 ETH-USDC put will start with a buying power requirement of 200 USDC when the price is above 1000 but will increase to 500 USDC if the price decreases to 625, whereas the ITM amount will be 400.
+So, selling a 1000 ETH-USDC put will start with a buying power requirement of 200 USDC when the price is above 1000 but will increase to 500 USDC if the price decreases to 625, whereas the ITM amount will be 375.

 ### Short Put Buying Power Requirement

-The buying power requirement of a put is limited by the notional value of the option.
+The buying power requirement of a short put is limited by the notional value of the option.

 ```solidity
               Short put BPR = 100% - (100% - SCR)*(price/strike)